roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 address.
 The single largest mistake I have made in my career comes from an inability to manage sideways.
-I believe that if I had done it better, if I had taken the time to understand the intricacies of the politics of managing sideways, then I would still have the title "Vice President of Engineering" rather than "Director, Architect."
+I believe that if I had done it better, if I had taken the time to understand the intricacies of the politics of managing sideways, then I would still sit on the executive board of a 300-employee company rather than as a cog in a multinational bank.
 Instead, I failed to realize the potential dangers that came from around me.
 Before I knew it, I had no where to go but out.
 More about this, later.